SIDN/hadoop-provisioning-manager/README.md

 host3.hadoop-domain.tld
 ```

-A TLS certificate must have a wildcard match `*.hadoop-domain.tld` or be a multi-domain (SAN) certificate
-and have all the host names explicitly included in the certificate.
+The TLS certificate must have a wildcard match `*.hadoop-domain.tld` or be a multi-domain (SAN) certificate and have all the host names explicitly included in the certificate.

 The certificate must be PEM formatted and the PEM file must include all required intermediate certificates.